isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 ## Replace the deprecated API calls with the new API calls

-Several Android 1.x APIs are depreacted in Android 2.0 libraries, you can choose to replace the deprecated API calls in your code with calling the corresponding alternative APIs:
+Several Android 1.x APIs are depreacted in Android 2.0 libraries, you can choose to replace the deprecated API calls in your code with calling the alternative APIs:

 | Deprecated API                  | Alternative API                  |
 | :------------------------------ | :------------------------------- |